askmike/gekko/docs/internals/events.md

         balance: [number, total worth of portfolio]
       }

-### portfolioUpdate event
+### portfolioChange event

-- What: An object containing updated portfolio information.
+- What: An object containing new portfolio contents (amount of asset & currency).
 - When: Some point in time after the advice event, at the same time as the trade event.
-- Subscribe: Your plugin can subscribe to this event by registering the `processPortfolioUpdate` method.
+- Subscribe: Your plugin can subscribe to this event by registering the `processPortfolioChange` method.
 - Example:
       {
         currency: [number, portfolio amount of currency],
         asset: [number, portfolio amount of asset]
+      }

+### portfolioValueChange event

+- What: An object containing the total portfolio worth (amount of asset & currency calculated in currency).
+- When: Every time the value of the portfolio has changed, if the strategy is in a LONG position this will be every minute.
+- Subscribe: Your plugin can subscribe to this event by registering the `processPortfolioValueChange` method.
+- Example:
+      {
+        value: [number, portfolio amount of currency]
       }

 ### stratUpdate event